Miriam Syowia Kyambi: Fracture I (2011–2015)

-Fracture I is a performance art piece that was viewed in the Kouvola Art Museum that was first performed at its opening on 29 April 2011.
+Fracture I is a performance art piece viewed in the Kouvola Art Museum that was first performed at its opening on 29 April 2011.
 The performance lasted roughly one hour.

 According to Johanna Vuolasto, who is a curator at the Poikilo Kouvola Art Museum, in this performance, Kyambi uses the female body to transcend her message of how individuals store their experiences, good and bad, and continue to live their lives.
 Kyambi explores the question of what will happen to humanity if people cannot process those abhorrent experiences or mourn the lives they have lost.
 Kyambi believes that people living in fear deserve a chance to be themselves.
 She says that the desire for justice is universal.

-Vuolasto also said that the narration of the performance was strong, and dexterous but also simplified in a way.
-Kyambi allowed herself to go through an agony that she allowed to spread through the audience and it constructed a dialogue between herself, the viewers as well as her narration.
-In the conclusion, Kyambi faced the agony of the past, relinquished the portrayal she had built, and accepted the feelings of sorrow and agony.
+Vuolasto also said that performance narration was strong, and dexterous, and simplified in a way.
+Kyambi allowed herself to go through an agony that she allowed to spread through the audience, and it constructed a dialogue between herself, the viewers were the narrators.
+In conclusion, Kyambi faced the agony of the past, relinquished the portrayal she had built, and accepted the feelings of sorrow and agony.
 Within that process, Kyambi could rediscover what was once her life.
 By this time, the audience stood awestruck.
-Vuolasto said that some audience members returned frequently to see it and others wept openly because they understood the message that Kyambi was trying to get across.
+Vuolasto said that some audience members returned frequently to see it, and others wept because they understood the message that Kyambi was trying to get across.

 Between Us (2014)

 This piece is an experimental multi-media production that incorporates performance, installation, photography and video.

-In this work, Kyambi collaborated with another artist and choreographer James Mweu, along with dancers from the Kunja Dance Theatre to help her perform and create material that centralizes her personal, contemporary viewpoints; such as the body, gender issues and social perception.
+In this work, Kyambi collaborated with another artist and choreographer, James Mweu, along with dancers from the Kunja Dance Theatre, to help her perform and create material that centralizes her personal, contemporary viewpoints; such as the body, gender issues, and social perception.

-Kyambi and her dancers performed this piece over a period of four weeks and their final performance was held on 5 July 2014.
-This performing art piece was hosted at GoDown Arts Centre in Nairobi.
+Kyambi and her dancers performed this piece over a period of four weeks, and their final performance was held on 5 July 2014.
+This performing art piece was hosted at the GoDown Arts Centre in Nairobi.

 Permiso: Peep Box (2009)

 This project is a mixed-media installation and sculpture work.
 Kyambi spent a lot of her time in Mexico observing people.
-She came to the conclusion that certain positions and gestures can mean one thing but when you put them in a different context, they can mean something totally different.
+She concluded that certain positions and gestures can mean one thing, but when you put them in a different context, they can mean something different.
 She compares that to her art.
-That if you shift the art, the same gesture can be read differently.
-It is about presentation.
+She believes presentation is important because the same gesture can be read differently based on shifted view of the art.

 Her aim is for Peep box to illustrate the perceptions of moments.